 Revitalization in Rainbow Schools

-JK to Grade 6 French Immersion School in New Sudbury
+NOW OPEN: JK to Grade 6 school in New Sudbury

 Grade 7 and 8 students from Churchill Public School and Carl A. Nesbitt Public School transferred to Lasalle Secondary School in September 2020.